abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![A set of two balls](number_two_isomorphism.svg)

 At this point there is no more examples that we can add.
 In fact, because we consider all other sets as well, we might say that this is not just a bunch of examples, but a proper *definition* of the number $2$.
 And we can extend that to include all other numbers.
-In fact, he first definition of a natural number (presented by Gottlob Frege in 1884) is roughly based on this very idea.
+In fact, the first definition of a natural number (presented by Gottlob Frege in 1884) is roughly based on this very idea.

 Before we close this chapter, there is one meta-note that we should definitely make: according to the definition of a number that we presented, a number is not an *object*, but a whole *system of interconnected objects*, containing in this case an infinite number of objects.
 This may seem weird to you, but it's actually pretty characteristic of the categorical way of modeling things.